MundoDele Spanish Grammar

 | no creo que | No creo que Ana venga. | Subjunctive | The speaker does not present it as true. |

-| pienso que | Pienso que es importante. | Indicative | Opinion presented as a statement. |
+| pienso que | Pienso que es importante. | Indicative | The opinion is presented as a statement. |

 | no pienso que | No pienso que sea importante. | Subjunctive | Negative opinion or doubt. |